minerllabs/minerl/docs/source/tutorials/minecraft_commands.rst

 -----------------------------------------------

 Consider an agent attempting the Navigate task.
-Every episode it attempts getting to the objective and after it fails or succeeds the Minecraft world is reset.
-This is very computationally costly and it would be better to just reset the position, health, and food of the agent.
+Every episode it attempts to get to the objective and after it fails or succeeds the Minecraft world is reset.
+Resetting the world is very computationally costly and it would be better to just reset the position, health, and food of the agent.